GoogleCloudPlatform/platform-engineering/reference-architectures/multicluster-patterns/quickstart-multi-zone-deploy/README.md

-# Google Kubernetes Engine (GKE) Multi-Cluster Deployment with Cloud Deploy
+# Deploy services to multiple zonal clusters in the same region

-This Terraform configuration deploys a multi-cluster GKE setup on Google Cloud Platform (GCP) and configures a Cloud Deploy delivery pipeline for canary deployments across these clusters.
+This Terraform configuration deploys a multi-cluster GKE setup on Google Cloud Platform (GCP) and configures a Cloud Deploy delivery pipeline for canary deployments.

 ## Prerequisites